agileware/civicrm-sysadm-guide/docs/setup/oauth.md

     See also: [OAuth API verification FAQs](https://support.google.com/cloud/answer/9110914) which discuss sensitive and restricted APIs.

-After registering OAuth2 details with CiviCRM and Google, you can:
+After registering OAuth2 details with CiviCRM and Microsoft, you can [add an incoming email account](civimail/index.md#adding-an-incoming-email-account-for-processing-bounces-andor-email-to-activities).

-* Navigate to "Administer => CiviMail => Mail Accounts"
-* Add a specific email account.

 ### Microsoft Exchange (Provider) {:#ms-exchange}